hausen8/EasyProbe/README.md

 Probe_panel is a simple probe add-in for the LinuxCNC Axis UI.
 Since it is not more than a PyVCP panel, a postgui halfile for the pins and a folder with some macros, it should work regardless of the LinuxCNC version.

-### 1) Installing Probe_panel
+### 1) Copy files

+Copy all content to your machine configuration folder (typically under USERNAME/Linuxcnc/config/machine:
+- sub folder with all ngc files
+- Probe_panel.xml
+- Probe_postgui.hal

+### 2) Edit your INI

-First copy the macro folder, Probe_panel.xml and Probe_postgui.hal to your configuration folder Then add the following lines to the appropriate sections of your machine ini file:
+Add the following lines to the appropriate sections of your machine ini file:

 ```
 [DISPLAY]
 PYVCP = Probe_panel.xml
 ```

-Probe_panel is designed as a tab of a side panel.
-If you already have a PyVCP side panel, simply copy all the lines between the comments "Beginning of probe/ccordinates tab" and "End of probe/ccordinates tab" to your panel and add a Name to the names tag.
+*Note: Probe_panel is designed as a tab of a side panel.
+If you already have a PyVCP side panel, simply copy all the lines between the comments "Beginning of probe/ccordinates tab" and "End of probe/ccordinates tab" to your panel and add a Name to the names tag.*

 ```
 [HAL]
 POSTGUI_HALFILE = Probe_postgui.hal
 ```

-LinuxCNC allows not more than one postgui hal file called from the ini file.
-If you already have a postgui hal file, you may copy all content from the Probe_postgui.hal to your postgui hal file.
+*Note: LinuxCNC allows not more than one postgui hal file called from the ini file.
+If you already have a postgui hal file, you may copy all content from the Probe_postgui.hal to your postgui hal file.*

 ```
 [HALUI]